 Roanoke County implements an annual outfall inspection program to detect and locate the source of dry weather illicit discharges that enter its MS4.
-To enhance the effectiveness of the existing program, the County plans to enhance these procedures in Permit Year 4 by adding a water testing protocol for sites where flow is observed.
+To increase the effectiveness of the existing program, the County enhanced its procedures in this Permit Year 4 by adding a water testing protocol for sites where flow is observed.
 The new procedures are included on the attached compact disk under the folder titled BMP 3-3.